marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 ## Storing values as Strings

-If you define an enum backed by a string, you can define any indentifier for the values.
-Most likey you might want to use exactly the same indentifier as the one used in the Rails enum.
+If you define an enum backed by a string, you can define any identifier for the values.
+Most likely you might want to use exactly the same identifier as the one used in the Rails enum.

 {% highlight ruby %}